csu/export-saved-reddit/README.md

 1. In the `export-saved-reddit` folder, rename the `AccountDetails.py.example` file to `AccountDetails.py`.
 2. Open the `AccountDetails.py` in a text editor and enter your Reddit username and password within the corresponding quotation marks.
 Save and close the file.
 3. Back in your shell, run `python export-saved.py` in the `export-saved-reddit` folder.
 This will run the export, which will create `chrome-bookmarks.html` and `export-saved.csv` files containing your data in the same folder.

+# Support
+If you have any questions or comments, please [open an issue on GitHub](https://github.com/csu/export-saved-reddit/issues) or [contact me](https://christopher.su/about/).